hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Live Game Operations/Live Ops for Weekly Events.md

-Now you will be able to go back to your Screen and start creating more Events.
+Now you'll be able to go back to your Screen and start creating more Events.
 You'll also notice that the *Edit* button in the sales-list will also bring up the Event details and allow you to edit them:

 ![](img/WeekEvents/23.png)